 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Township's basic financial statements.
-The fiduciary fund combining statement of net position is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the fiduciary fund combining statement of net position is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The fiduciary fund combining financial statements are presented for purposes of additional analysis and are not a required part of the financial statements.
+The fiduciary fund combining financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements attements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements attements attements are additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the fiduciary fund combining financial statements as a whole.